Deploy SupportPal on Docker

 The script must be run in a bash compatible terminal.
 If you're on Windows, use Git Bash.

-bash <(curl -LsS https://raw.githubusercontent.com/supportpal/helpdesk-install/master/templates/docker-monolithic/setup.sh)
+bash <(curl -LsS https://raw.githubusercontent.com/supportpal/helpdesk-install/5.x/templates/docker-monolithic/setup.sh) -

 -

-file:- It may be necessary to update the server hostname.
+It may be necessary to update the

 -